srt1678/Emeralds_ArcGIS/README.md

    - Use the layer list to toggle visibility of different infrastructure and data layers.

 8. **Viewing the Legend**
-   - Click the legend button to view symbol explanations for visible layers.
+   - Click the legend button in the lower right to view symbol explanations for visible layers.

 9. **Clearing the Map**
    - Use the eraser button in the upper right corner to remove all current states and graphics from the map.

-10. **Troubleshooting**
+## 11. Troubleshooting
 - If you encounter any issues or unexpected behavior, refresh the page and log in again.

-### 10.5 Tips for Effective Use

-- Start with predefined scenarios (M6.8 or M7.2) to understand the app's capabilities before creating custom scenarios.
-- Experiment with different combinations of source and target infrastructure to plan for various emergency scenarios.
-- Use the neighborhood selection feature to focus analysis on specific areas of Seattle.
-- Pay attention to the population data to prioritize high-impact areas in your analysis.
-- Regularly clear graphics and reset filters to ensure accurate results in new analyses.

-## 11. Troubleshooting

-- If the map doesn't load, ensure you're logged in with valid ArcGIS Developer account credentials.
+- If the map doesn't load, ensure you're logged in with valid ArcGIS account credentials.
 - For performance issues, try reducing the number of visible layers or the extent of your analysis area.
 - If closest facility analysis fails, ensure both source and target infrastructure types are selected and visible on the map.
 - For any persistent issues, check the browser console for error messages and refer to the ArcGIS Maps SDK for JavaScript documentation.